somnambulist-tech/phppm-phar/README.md

 In addition the following additional bootstrappers are included:

- * `Symfony4`
+ * `SomnambulistSymfony`

-   General bootstrapper for SF 4+ based projects that can handle the change in Kernel naming and the new public folder. **Note:** Kernel discovery requires the usage of PSR-4 naming conventions in your project and that the standard `./src` folder is being used.
+   General bootstrapper for SF 5+ based projects that can handle the change in Kernel naming and the new public folder. **Note:** Kernel discovery requires the usage of PSR-4 naming conventions in your project and that the standard `./src` folder is being used.
 If not found, `AppKernel` and `App\Kernel` will be used as fallbacks.

    Unlike the standard Symfony bootstrap, this one can handle .env.local and other overrides.

-In addition: the env var APP_ENV is checked, and if `Symfony\Component\Dotenv\Dotenv` is available, the default .env file will be loaded before the Kernel is booted.

 To use any of these Bootstrap classes, replace your bootstrap in the ppm.json with the class name.
 They use the `PHPPM\Bootstrappers` namespace for autoloading.